+java.lang.Object java.lang.Throwable java.lang.Error java.lang.VirtualMachineError java.lang.OutOfMemoryError StaticOutOfMemoryError javax. real time.
+Static Throwable implementation as to whether HeapMemory throws this exception or its parent.

 '''

-java.lang.Object

-java.lang.Throwable

-java.lang.Error

-java.lang.VirtualMachineError

-java.lang.OutOfMemoryError

-StaticOutOfMemoryError
+Description

 '''

 A version of OutOfMemoryError that does not require allocation.
-It should be thrown from all RTSJ memory subclasses except HeapMemory67.
-It is up to the implementation as to whether HeapMemory throws this exception or its parent.
+It should be thrown from all RTSJ memory subclasses except HeapMemory.
+It is up to the